-Hull City v Huddersfield Town
+Huddersfield beat Hull to boost promotion hopes

 Booking

-Tom Eaves (Hull City) is shown the yellow card for a bad foul.
+Greg Docherty (Hull City) is shown the yellow card for a bad foul.

 Post update

-Levi Colwill (Huddersfield Town) wins a free kick in the defensive half.
+Pipa (Huddersfield Town) wins a free kick in the attacking half.

 Post update

-Foul by Tom Eaves (Hull City).
+Foul by Greg Docherty (Hull City).

 Post update